Jo7/Coursera-Getting-and-Cleaning-Data-Project/README.md

 5. Appropriately labels the data set with descriptive activity names.
 6. Creates a tidy data set with the average of each variable for each activity and each subject.

-The end result is shown in the file tidydata.txt
+The end result is shown in the file `tidydata.txt`.